intesar-gist/floyd_warshall_openmp/README.md

 # floyd_warshall_openmp
-OpenMP implementation of Floyd Warshall algorithm
+Parallel implemenation of Floyd Warshall algorithm in OpenMP using C